Royal Netherlands Army: Dutch East Indies

 Between 1945 and 1949, the Royal Netherlands Army, which originally used mainly war volunteers but later was heavily dependent on conscripts, was deployed to the Dutch East Indies during the Indonesian War of Independence.
-To restore Dutch authority in the Dutch East Indies, the expeditionary land force First Division 7 December was established in 1946.
+To restore Dutch authority in the Dutch East Indies, the expeditionary land force First Division "7 December" was established in 1946.
 Approximately 25,000 volunteers and 95,000 conscripts were deployed to the East during the conflict, 4,751 servicemen were killed.

 Cold War

 During the Korean War, 4,748 members of the army, the Royal Netherlands Navy and the Netherlands Marine Corps formed the Nederlands Detachement Verenigde Naties and were dispatched to East Asia to fight against the troops of the People's Republic of China and North Korea.
 122 soldiers were killed in action, 3 soldiers went missing in action.

 The I (Netherlands) Corps stood watch alongside its NATO allies in Germany during the Cold War.
 The corps consisted of three divisions during the 1980s, the 1st, 4th, and 5th (reserve) divisions.
 It was part of the NATO Northern Army Group.
-The corps's war assignment, as formulated by Commander, Northern Army Group (COMNORTHAG), would be to:
+The corps' war assignment, as formulated by Commander, Northern Army Group (COMNORTHAG), would be to: